Trauma Therapy

 we can change our lives, with therapy for trauma.

-Trauma isn’t just about the events themselves; it’s about how those overwhelming experiences leave deep, lasting marks.
+Trauma isn’t just about the events themselves; it’s about how those overwhelming experiences leave deep, lasting marks, profoundly changing our sense of feeling safe and in control of our lives.

 No matter how old or how recent or how complicated and tangled up the trauma(s) are, we can work together toward reclaiming your sense of safety, rebuilding connection, and moving toward a fuller, more empowered life.